 YOU’VE BEEN GIVEN THE GIFT OF HOMESCHOOLING AND ALLOWING YOUR CHILD TO LEARN HOW THEY BEST LEARN.

-PLEASE DON’T WASTE THAT TIME BY TRYING TO MEET A NUMBER OF HOURS PER DAY THAT DOESN’T WORK FOR YOUR FAMILY.
+PLEASE DON’T WASTE THAT TIME BY TRYING TO MEET A NUMBER OF HOURS PER DAY THAT DOESN’T WORK FOR YOUR FAMILY BECAUSE A DAY AND AGE CHART SAYS YOU SHOULD.

 When thinking about homeschool how many hours per day, your day will vary greatly from other homeschooling families.